How to Query JSON Using JSONPath

 Common Use Cases for JSONPath

-JSONPath is widely used in various fields, including web development, data engineering, and API integration.
+JSONPath is used in various fields, including software development and data engineering.
 Here are some common scenarios where JSONPath proves invaluable:

-2. Data Transformation: Data pipelines and ETL (Extract, Transform, Load) processes frequently involve converting JSON data into a different format or structure.
-JSONPath is used to navigate the input JSON, extract relevant data, and transform it into the desired output.
+- Data Transformation: Data pipelines and ETL (Extract, Transform, Load) processes frequently involve converting JSON data into a different format or structure.
+JSONPath is used to navigate the input JSON and extract relevant data.

 JSONPath Libraries and Tools